Greyhound racing in Ireland: History

-In 2019, the Irish government created the Greyhound Racing Act 2019, which set out new legislation.
+In 2019, the Irish government enacted the Greyhound Racing Act 2019, which set out new legislation.
 This came about because the industry came under scrutiny regarding the welfare of greyhounds from multiple newspaper articles, which reported various stories primarily about the breeding of greyhounds and racing greyhounds after they retire from racing.
 The Rásaíocht Con Éireann are now required to conduct a range of inspections under the Welfare of Greyhounds Act, including a traceability system.